eldrgeek/Cloner/frontend/CLONE_REQUIREMENTS.md

 3) Blocklist analytics domains during capture?
 (Don't understand')
 4) Crawl depth for initial batch landing-only

+## Verification and Console Checks
+- After cloning, open the original and local clone and capture console messages.
+- Fix errors/warnings that are present only in the clone.
+- Verify hero/media tiles and grid/flex layouts; ensure no mixed-origin asset URLs.

 ## Acceptance Criteria (Initial)

 - /clone-site: